+'''

-echo 1 > /proc/sys/kernel/core_uses_pid echo "core.%p.%t" > /proc/sys/kernel/core_pattern
+echo 1 > /proc/sys/kernel/core_uses_pid

+echo "core.%p.%t" > /proc/sys/kernel/core_pattern

+'''

-- 8. Follow the instructions in the Novell High Availability Guide and in step 7 above to create node2 as appropriate.
-Note the following: - If you did not use an auto-generated node ID, you must set the node ID on node2 so that it is different from the node ID on node1.
-(Each node must have a unique node ID number.) - If you are not using csync, you must copy the /etc/corosync/authkey and /etc/corosync/corosync.conf files from node1 to node2 and set the mode for these files to 0600. - 9.
-Configure the logd the HAE openais services so that they will start upon reboot (execute on both nodes):
+8. Follow the instructions in the Novell High Availability Guide and in step 7 above to create node2 as appropriate.

+Note: If you set the node ID explicitly in step 7e above, you must also set the node ID explicitly on node2 so that it is different from the node ID on node1.
+(Each node must have a unique node ID number.)
+If you set explicit node IDs, you should not use csync2 as directed in the Novell High Availability Guide because it will result in duplicate node IDs; instead, you must copy the /etc/corosync/authkey and /etc/corosync/corosync.conf files from node1 to node2 and set the mode for these files to 0600.

+9. Configure the logd and the HAE openais services so that they will start upon reboot (execute on both nodes):